t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 5. Open Connectivity Foundation (OCF) {{OCF}}: The foundation develops standards and certifications primarily for IoT devices that use Constrained Application Protocol (CoAP) as the application layer protocol.

-6. Fairhair Alliance{{Fairhair}}: Specifies a middle-ware for IoT based Building Automation and Lighting System that can interoperate with different application standards for the professional domain.
+6. Fairhair Alliance {{Fairhair}}: Specifies a middle-ware for IoT based Building Automation and Lighting System that can interoperate with different application standards for the professional domain.

 ## Existing IP-based Security Protocols and Solutions {#sec5-2}